machal/cssmine-content/content/building.md

 Prepros
 -------

-This is an example of a simplified building tools I usually recommend starting with it as it is supported by all platforms and it has a point-and-click user interface.
+This is an example of a simplified building tool I usually recommend starting with it as it is supported by all platforms and it has a point-and-click user interface.